Why Writing B2B Content Pays

 You see, there is a writers’ market where crafting great content pays very well.

-These companies are investing heavily in content marketing, at a growth rate of more than 30% a year.
-In fact, a recent survey by the Content Marketing Institute and MarketingProfs revealed that B2B companies expect to produce 75% more content this year than last year.
+These companies are investing heavily in content marketing.
+In fact, a recent survey by the Content Marketing Institute and MarketingProfs revealed that B2B companies expect to produce 56% more content this year than last year.
 That’s astonishing.

 But it gets better.

 That same report showed that, when it comes to B2B content, “Producing engaging content” is the number one problem these companies face.
 Number three is “Producing content consistently.”
 Number five is “Producing a variety of content.”